dassio/chatlogger/README.md

 ---

-**Note**: This extension is designed specifically for Cursor chat conversations.
-It may not work with other chat interfaces in VS Code.
+**Note**: This extension is designed specifically for Cursor chat conversations and has been tested on Cursor IDE.
+While it may work in VS Code, it's optimized for Cursor's chat interface and database structure.